getanteon/anteon/engine_docs/EXAMPLES.md

 ## Example 1: Cookie Support

 Ddosify Engine supports cookies.
 If the engine mode is `distict-user` or `repeated-user` the engine will store the cookies in a cookie jar and use them in the next request.
 If the engine mode is `ddosify` which is default, the engine will not use the cookies in the cookie jar.
 You can enable and disable custom / initial cookies with `enabled` key in the `cookie_jar` section of the config file.
+For more: [Cookies](./README.md#cookies).

 - Create a Ddosify configuration file called: `config.json`
 ```json